 Najafí became more furious than ever and shouted, “Let the people come in and bear witness to the fact that this man teaches the Bábí Faith!”

 Ashraf immediately answered, “It is very clear that people recruited from the market or the streets who come in and find me in chains will surely accuse me of whatever you wish.
 Remove the chains and then bring the people and have them point to who is guilty.”
 But they would not agree.
 At this point there was another exodus of government officials; even some of the ‘ulamá left the meeting.
-Prince ‘Abbás Ghulí Mírzá became very
+Prince ‘Abbás Qulí Mírzá became very

 angry.
 He stood up and as he left the room said, “They are unjustly killing an old man, and yet they claim to be the religious leaders of the town.”